Who is eligible to become a Light Hill resident?

 Light Hill respects each resident as a unique individual with a unique circumstance.
 Every end-of-life plan of care is guided by our resident’s and their family’s desires and abilities.
 Resident safety and managing discomfort while preserving their dignity is our major priority.
 By using these guidelines, it is our hope that our residents and their loved ones receive the support needed to experience the best quality of life that’s possible.

 Still have questions?
-Learn more by calling or emailing Executive Director Suzanne Underhill at (585)393-1311 or firstname.lastname@example.org.
+Learn more by calling Executive Director Suzanne Underhill at (585) 393-1311 or emailing her.